Writing a Construction Safety Plan for Hurricane Season

 - Turn off power to the site and make sure fuel is available for power generators.

-National Weather Service: On average, 12 tropical storms, 6 of which become hurricanes, form over the Atlantic Ocean, Caribbean Sea or Gulf of Mexico during the hurricane season.
+According to the National Weather Service, on average 12 tropical storms — six of which become hurricanes — form over the Atlantic Ocean, Caribbean Sea or Gulf of Mexico during the hurricane season.

 5. Safeguard the Building Structure

 Now that you’ve secured or removed materials and equipment, it’s time to defend the structure.
 Whether you’re working on a renovation or you’re constructing a new building, water can significantly damage the interior.